opentensor/developer-docs/docs/subtensor-nodes/subtensor-error-messages.md

 ### Description

-the amount you are staking/unstaking/moving is below the minimum TAO equivalent.
+The amount you are staking/unstaking/moving is below the minimum TAO equivalent.

 The transaction minimum is 500,000 RAO or 0.0005 TAO.